 Under "CXP Settings", either enter new values for "Cxp App Db Username" and "Cxp App Db Password" or use the defaults.
-If you are performing slim installer upgrade, use the same Cxp DB username and password as used in the previous install.
+If you are performing slim installer upgrade, use the same CXP DB username and password as used in the previous install.